Flagstaff Downtown Dental – Family & Cosmetic Dentistry

 Traditionally, in the past, tooth colored crowns were made of a metal “shell” on the inside, then an opaque “paint” type porcelain was put over the metal to hide the silver color.
 Porcelain is then baked over this, similar to baking a ceramic pot in a kiln.
 This actually produces a good looking tooth with good durability.
 These crowns are a little abrasive and may wear down the opposing tooth, especially when multiple crowns are opposing multiple natural teeth.
 Important developments in all-ceramic materials have created awesome opportunities for the fabrication of lifelike restorations that provide reliable, long-term results.

 The result is an incredibly natural appearance with not only high strength but wears the same as natural enamel.
-In Dr. Bacon and Dr. Stowell‘s office in Flagstaff, AZ, we are currently using E-Max crowns where indicated.
+In Dr. Bacon, Dr. Stowell and Dr. Blane‘s office in Flagstaff, AZ, we are currently using E-Max crowns where indicated.
 These crowns are shaped by an artistic lab technician that will match color and shape to your natural teeth.
 These crowns are made locally in Flagstaff, AZ.
 When we work on anterior teeth that are part of your smile, we sometimes recommend bleaching your teeth prior to other work.

 Important information concerning crowns and your insurance: Insurance companies, including Delta Dental, Met Life, etc. make no distinction when paying for a crown.
 They simply pay for a crown depending on the code.
 The dental office decides where to have the crown made, by whom and how much it will cost.
 Let the patient beware!
 Some of these crowns (up to 50% nationwide) are made overseas in such areas as the Philipppines!
 Why?
 To save money.